Timber Wall Panel Installation Guide

 Do not apply more adhesive than you can work with before it begins to skin over.

-• Step 7: Install the Panels
+Install the Panels

 Press the panel firmly onto the wall in its planned position.
 Continue panel by panel, making sure each panel aligns neatly with the previous one.

-• check the panel is sitting straight
+• Check each panel is sitting straight

-• maintain consistent profile alignment
+• Maintain consistent profile alignment

-• wipe away any excess adhesive
+• Wipe away any excess adhesive

-• continue across the wall until complete
+• Continue across the wall until complete

 If required, temporary support may help keep panels in place while the adhesive grabs.

-• Step 8: Allow Adhesive to Cure
+Allow Adhesive to Cure

 Once installed, allow the adhesive to cure fully according to the adhesive manufacturer’s recommended time.